 KHUN SA: SHAN-STATE BURMESE DRUG WARLORD

 As it was, the merchant marine I knew and worked for while I was in high school was actually a major celebrity or sorts.
 At least he was when it came to the loose knit west coast merchant marine community where he lived, carrying a huge high level of notoriety and prestige ahead of himself.
 That notoriety and prestige, as focused as it was, emanated from the mysterious events surrounding his survival, including the necklace, after being lost at sea and found alive so many months and hundreds of miles away from the spot his ship was torpedoed.
 So said, because of the close proximity of his home with two major world class seaports, Long Beach and Los Angeles, both crawling with merchant marines and other seafaring folk, it wasn't unusual in those days for any number of merchant marines and fellow seamen to drop by his house and pay him homage.
 Three that I met were highly notable in their own way.
-The first of the two was Guy Hague, who was known for his studies and darshan in the ashram of the venerated Indian holy man the Bhagavan Sri Ramana Maharshi, with second of the two being Truman Bethurum, who actually lived only a few blocks away, and was at the time becoming famous in some circles as a "contactee."
+The first of the two was Guy Hague, who was known for his studies and darshan in the ashram of the venerated Indian holy man the Bhagavan Sri Ramana Maharshi before the war, with second of the two being Truman Bethurum, who actually lived only a few blocks away, and was at the time becoming famous in some circles as a "contactee."
 The third man was a former merchant marine, who had known my friend in the past by the name of Bob Kaufman.

 Not long after Kaufman showed up in the general Los Angeles area than he began visiting my merchant marine friend.
 On one of the days Kaufman was visiting he noticed the necklace around the merchant marine's neck.
 After asking him about it, then asking if it was OK to look at it, my friend, in that his hands were not nimble enough, had him remove it.
 Kaufman examined every minute detail.
 When he was done he handed the necklace back and told the merchant marine he was sure he had seen the exact same necklace once before.
 The merchant marine, so stunned it took what little air he had anyway away, gasping while searching for more air to respond, told Kaufman that was impossible because as far as he knew it was one of a kind, there was no other like it on our side of time.
 Kaufman told him some ten years before, during the early part of 1944, with the war still raging, he had sailed out of Philadelphia on board a Liberty ship headed toward India, ending up in Calcutta.
 He was stuck in Calcutta for about a month before being shipped out, sometime he thought, around the middle of May, 1944, albeit on a completely different ship than he came in on, called the S.S.
 Harold L. Winslow.